White-label Redesign Healthcare Draft-first delivery

 The agency had already migrated the existing content to a staging environment on their server.
 Our job was to apply the Figma design to every page — verify the content was there, apply the design, and flag any gaps.
 The brief also required removing prior branding that was no longer relevant: the practice was shedding its previous association with “Boutique & Spa” positioning, and any residual references to that identity needed to be cleared across the site before delivery.

 The ask was concise: match the Figma across every page type, integrate the supplied content per the agency’s Google Docs, confirm all pages are present and correctly designed, and deliver to the agency for launch.
 Stay outside the end-client-facing loop.
-Remain the invisible implementation layer.
+Ship the work under the agency’s name, never our own.

 How We Did It

 1. Figma-to-Elementor Pro, template by template.
-The homepage and each of the 10 page template types were built in Elementor Pro against the approved Figma frames.
-Nikita Tumasevic led the build, working through each template type in sequence — services layout, blog layout, doctor bio, results gallery, contact, and financing pages — before moving to the per-page content application pass.
+Nikita Tumasevic built the homepage and each of the 10 page template types in Elementor Pro against the approved Figma frames, working through each in sequence — services layout, blog layout, doctor bio, results gallery, contact, and financing pages — before the per-page content application pass.

 Because Elementor Pro was already installed on the staging site, the build slotted into the existing site infrastructure without introducing new dependencies.
 The Figma brief was the single reference for visual decisions; no scope interpretation was required.

 2. Content integration per agency-supplied Google Docs.
 The agency provided per-page content in Google Docs — one document per template type, detailing the copy, headings, and CTA structure for each page.
-Content was applied to the correct Elementor blocks per the design.
+We applied content to the correct Elementor blocks per the design.
 The service pages required more judgment than most — the original site had structured service pages as long-form articles, while the Figma introduced distinct content sections (“About the service”, “How it works”, “Benefits”).
-Content was distributed across those sections by the team, with any ambiguities flagged back before shipping.
+The team distributed content across those sections, flagging any ambiguities back before shipping.

 3. Legacy brand sanitization.
 The practice was in the process of rebranding away from its prior “Boutique & Spa” positioning.
 This required a site-wide pass to remove references to that earlier identity — in page copy, blog post references, and any other visible surface where the old brand might persist.
-This was tracked in the agency’s QA spreadsheet and completed before the final delivery pass.
+We tracked this in the agency’s QA spreadsheet and completed it before the final delivery pass.

 4. QA rounds before agency handoff.
 Internal QA ran with Pavel Sazhin — reviewing every template type against the Figma and confirming the content-per-page assignments were correctly applied.
 The QA tab in the agency’s Google Sheets workbook tracked open items by priority.
 Only high-priority items were resolved inside the main engagement; lower-priority refinements continued in follow-on issues after the initial handoff.